Back to Top

 Fujiang Bridge bridge lighting detail by TPK Lighting

-Fascia & edge definition
+Fascia and edge line

 Wall washers and linear solutions help the bridge read as one coherent object from a long distance, especially on river crossings and urban road bridges.